itsbravestone/Arduino-projects/README.md

 # Arduino-projects
-Arduino projects on whicj i've worked
+Arduino projects on which i've worked